Contextual Search in the Presence of Adversarial Corruptions: Discussion of algorithmic choices affecting the regret guarantee

 We are going to reason about the undesirability level of points like $\vp$, lying in the shaded area of Figure~\ref{fig:three_dim_b}.
 Points $\vp$ and $\stheta$ lie on the same side of both the dashed and dotted hyperplanes, and so these two do not contribute any undesirability to $\vp$.
 The solid line does contribute once to the undesirability level of $\vp$ (and all the points in the shaded region).
 Recall that since $\bc = 1$, we need a hyperplane with undesirability at least $2$ in the \emph{entirety} of one of its halfspaces.
 However, for any number of contexts, we can form the cone structure in Figure~\ref{fig:three_dim_a}, in which, for every hyperplane, there exists a shaded region like the one in Figure~\ref{fig:three_dim_b}, whose points have undesirability $1$.

-On the other hand, there exists an improper separating cut with undesirability at least $\bc+1$.
+On the other hand, there exists another hyperplane (not associated with a single explore query) with undesirability at least $\bc+1$.
 This is the cut that separates the upper part of the cone in Figure~\ref{fig:three_dim_a} containing $\stheta$ from the lower part.

 \xhdr{Separating into small and large dimensions.} In the beginning of this discussion, we assumed that we will focus only on \emph{explore} queries.
 This is important, as cuts that are made in directions of small width do not necessarily adequately refine our estimate for $\stheta$.
 That said, since we have established that the cut we make may not correspond to any of the observed contexts, we cannot automatically guarantee that the width of the direction for that cut will indeed be large enough.